 x (1.325) * y = y (1.325) * x

 So, there is no good mathematical argument to be made for starting at the top or the bottom.

 The decision must be based on prioritizing the opportunities to improve conversion rates and revenue.
 And that depends on where the biggest problem areas are for the traffic segments on your website with the highest importance.

-That’s why, when we develop a conversion optimization strategy for clients, we prioritize the test opportunities based on three considerations, which we call the PIE Framework.
-They are:
+That’s why, when we develop a conversion optimization strategy for clients, we prioritize the test opportunities based on three considerations:

 - Potential – How much improvement can be made on the pages